kchizi/LoyaltyCard-Customer/README.md

 ## LoyaltyCard Customer App

-**LoyaltyCard is a loyalty card replacement system for Android.
+**LoyaltyCard is a loyalty card system for Android.
 It consists of a Android application for customers, and Android application for vendors, and a backend API deployed using firebase cloud functions.
 The system requires a firebase account.**
 <br>
 <br>